bootleq/feeders/directus/README.md

 You have to manage permission yourself.
 For example in directus UI `Settings` -> `Access Policies` -> `Public` -> `Permission`, open Read or other permissions for certain collections.

+For full functionalities, you have to build and install some in-house extensions, see READMEs in [extensions-src](extension-src) folders.

 ## Asset management